Monastir Habib Bourguiba International Airport: Overview

 The airport activity mainly serves tourists coming to visit Monastir, Sousse and the surrounding resorts (Monastir-Skanes and Port El Kantaoui in particular).
 Almost all charter flights are concentrated within the tourist season.
 The main airlines operating currently at the airport are Nouvelair and Tunisair.
 With a capacity of 3.5 million passengers per year, the terminal covers 28,000 m^{2}.
 The airport led the country in terms of traffic with 4,279,802 passengers in 2007.

-Like all Tunisian airports, the airport was originally managed by the Office of Civil Aviation and Airports (OACA).
-However, in January 2008, it came under the management of the Turkish consortium TAV Airports Holding for a period of 40 years, under the concession.
+In 2019 Monastir airport recorded 1.586 million passengers.
+In 2021 (post Covid), the airport recorded 0.42 million.
+For 2022 and 2023 passenger numbers increased to 1.01 million and 1.5 million passengers, respectively.
+In 2024, the number of passengers continue its increase to reach 1.6 million.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Monastir Airport: